Saturday, August 18th, 2018

 FACULTY DISCLOSURE: It is the policy of University of Kentucky Health Care College of Health Sciences to ensure balance, independence, objectivity and scientific rigor in all its educational activities.
 In accordance with our policy, faculty is required to disclose all relevant financial relationships.

 DISCLOSURE POLICY: All speakers will disclose to participants the nature of any financial/non-financial relationship they have with the commercial firms providing support, as well as the commercial manufactures of products and/or the providers of services discussed in their presentations.
 They will also disclose if any pharmaceuticals or medical procedures and devices are investigational or unapproved for use by the U.S Food and Drug Association (FDA).
-A full list of faculty disclosures is available at (COURSE WEBSITE)

 CONTINUING EDUCATION CREDITS: University of Kentucky designates this live activity for 0.7 (Instructional Level: Intermediate, Content Area: Professional, Subject Area: 1020 Voice Disorders)